vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### IELTS Teacher Ben

-Character Setting: As an IELTS English speaking teacher, he helps users train their IELTS speaking conversation skills.
+Character Setting: As an IELTS English speaking teacher, he helps users train their IELTS speaking and conversation skills.

 #### 1000 Words-SimpleBot

-Inspired by Randall Munroe's book "Thing Explainer: complicated stuff in single words", this robot explains all complex concepts using the 1000 most commonly used words in the English-speaking world, providing a new perspective on the world.
+Inspired by Randall Munroe's book "Thing Explainer: complicated stuff in single words", this robot explains all complex concepts using the 1000 most commonly used words in the English language, providing a new perspective on the world.
 This robot is the first case of MyShell using its self-developed LLM (large language model).

 #### Vitalik

 Character Setting: Vitalik is the creator of Ethereum.
-This robot accesses the Ethereum and blockchain knowledge base and can lead users to explore the encrypted world.
+This robot accesses the Ethereum and blockchain knowledge base and can lead users to explore the world of encryption.

 #### Moonlight

 Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of consecutive days of live streaming work.
-MyShell cloned her voice using the 50-second audio she provided, making her the first guest robot collaborator of MyShell.
+MyShell cloned her voice using a 50-second audio clip provided by her, making her the first guest robot collaborator of MyShell.
 Users can use her voice to create an English teacher who can make study plans.

 ### Tools

 #### PointPal · Voice Notes

-Take the time of a cup of coffee to easily record your ideas and viewpoints, capture and summarize key points, and convert them into clear notes.
+Take the time of a cup of coffee to easily record your ideas and opinions, capture and summarize key points, and convert them into clear notes.

 #### MotivateMe